goshiphq/goship-cms/content/articles/international-shipping.md

 ### Are there any extra duties and taxes for shipping to Canada?

 Yes.
 Like any country, Canada has custom taxes for imported goods.
 All taxes are based on the shipment's type, declared value, and commodity type.
-Everything that exceeds $20 CAD in value is a subject of 5% duty (for some states, the duties may differ).
+Everything that exceeds $20 CAD in value is subject to 5% duty (for some states, the duties may differ).
 To see all of the Canada Custom Tariffs, click [here](https://www.cbsa-asfc.gc.ca/trade-commerce/tariff-tarif/2018/menu-eng.html).

 ### What items are prohibited for transportation to Canada?